Skip to contents

 • object: a model

-• newdata: a dataframe or compatible table type
+• newdata: a dataframe or compatible table type such as a tibble or data.table

 • type: a string; it should usually be specified as type = pred_type These argument names are according to the R convention for the generic stats::predict() function.